Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 First Litter

-Female Golden Retrievers have their first heat cycle by the time they are a year old.
-The first litter of puppies for a female Golden Retriever is typically smaller in size than later litters.
-This is due to the fact that the mother’s body has to adapt to pregnancy to cope with a larger litter.
-Additionally, since the first litter is typically born earlier than later litters, the puppies may not have as much time to grow and develop before being born.
+Female Golden Retrievers typically have their first heat cycle between 6 and 12 months of age.
+However, it is not recommended to breed from them until they are approximately 2 years old.
+The first litter of puppies for a female Golden Retriever is usually smaller in size than later litters.
+The mother’s body has to adapt to pregnancy to cope with a larger litter.

-Despite this being your female’s first litter, she will not require human assistance during birth since her instincts will take over.
-She should, however, have regular checkups with a veterinarian to ensure everything is going well.
-Despite Golden Retriever mothers being able to deliver many puppies, not every pup will survive birth.
-A dam may give birth to four puppies, but only two or three will survive.
-The first 24 hours of a puppy’s life can be very challenging, especially if they have been born early, and some puppies will not survive.
+If this is your female’s first litter, know that they don’t usually require much human assistance during birth, but she should be closely monitored throughout the delivery and postpartum period.
+During her pregnancy, your dog should have regular checkups with a veterinarian to ensure everything is going well.
+Despite Golden Retriever mothers being able to deliver many puppies, it is possible (if uncommon) for not every pup to survive birth.
+The first 24 hours of a puppy’s life can be very challenging, especially if they have been born early.

 Other Factors Affecting Litter Size

-A Golden Retriever will probably give birth to four to twelve puppies.
-Dogs cannot be bred to have a specific litter size, but there are several factors that can influence the size of your Golden Retriever’s litter.
+A Golden Retriever will probably give birth to four to 12 puppies.
+Dogs cannot be bred to have a specific litter size, but several factors can influence the size of your Golden’s litter.

 Diet is an essential part of your Golden’s pregnancy.
 Pregnant dogs require high-quality vitamins, minerals, and premium proteins in addition to a healthy and balanced diet.
+Often, puppy food is recommended throughout the pregnancy and lactation.
 Additives and fillers in dog food can lead to poor nutrition and ultimately affect litter size.
 In addition, diet plays an important role in the health and survival rate of puppies after birth.

 golden retriever with baseball and mitt

 Female Golden Retrievers should not be bred too young or too old.
 Ideally, a female should be between the ages of 2 and 5 when she is first bred.
-Goldies’ litters will always be smaller if you wait until they are 5 years old to breed for the first time.
+Goldies‘ litters are more likely to be smaller if you wait until they are 5 years or older to breed for the first time.
 It is also important to consider the age of the male.
-Once a male reaches the age of 5, their sperm count will decrease.
+Once a male reaches the age of 4 or 5, their sperm count will decrease.
 The size of the litter decreases again for older females.

 Golden Retriever eating